muah327-dotcom/AI-ADMS/README.md

 ### Student
 - **OCR Document Upload**: Extract data from CNIC, Matric and Intermediate certificates using Tesseract.js (client-side, two-pass, results merged field by field).
 Values are corroborated before they are accepted: a field that cannot be verified is left blank rather than filled with a guess, and the percentage is always computed from the marks rather than read off the page
+- **Manual Correction**: Matric and Intermediate fields extracted by OCR can be edited by hand before submission, so a misread value doesn't have to be fixed by re-uploading the document
 - **Eligibility Checking**: Real-time verification of minimum percentage and intermediate qualification requirements
 - **Online Application**: Submit applications with program priority selection (max 4)
 - **Application Tracking**: Real-time status updates
 - **Merit List Access**: View merit rankings and fee challans
 - **Fee Payment**: Upload paid fee challan receipts for verification
+- **Profile Lock**: Once a student's profile is verified, the Document Upload page permanently locks — no further uploads or edits are possible, and the submit button reads "Verified"

 ### Admin
 - **Dashboard**: Analytics with Chart.js (application trends, program distribution, performance insights)